-of Securities to be Issued Weighted Average Price of # of Securities Remaining

-Upon Exercise of Outstanding Options, Available for Future

-Plan Category Outstanding Options, Warrants and Rights Issuance Under Equity
+Plan Category # of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Price of Outstanding Options, Warrants and Rights # of Securities Remaining Available for Future Issuance Under Equity Compensation Plans Equity Compensation Plans Approved by Shareholders 147,788 (1) \$14.61 (2) 778,675 (3) Equity Compensation Plans Not Approved By Shareholders 0 N/A 0 TOTAL 147,788 (1) \$14.61 (2) 778,675 (3)

-Warrants and Rights Compensation Plans

-Equity Compensation Plans

-Approved by Shareholders 147,788, (1) \$14.61 (2) 778,675 (3)

-Equity Compensation Plans Not

-Approved By Shareholders 0 N/A 0

-TOTAL 147,788, (1) \$14.61 (2) 778,675 (3)

 - (1) Includes 3,600 non-qualified stock options awarded under the Twin Disc, Incorporated 2004 Stock Incentive Plan for Non-Employee Directors.
 Also includes 69,180 shares of performance stock that may be issued as of June 30, 2020 under the Twin Disc, Incorporated 2010 Stock Incentive Plan, assuming the maximum performance level will be achieved.
 As of June 30, 2019, the Corporation believes that it is likely that the threshold performance goals will be achieved.
-Also includes 3,000 shares of performance stock that may be issued as of June 30, 2020 and 72,008 shares of performance stock that may be issued as of June 30, 2021 under the Twin Disc, Incorporated 2018 Long-Term Incentive Compensation Plan, assuming the maximum performance goals are achieved.
+Also includes 3,000 shares of performance stock that may be issued as of June 30, 2018 Long-Term Incentive Compensation Plan, assuming the maximum performance goals are achieved.
+As of June 30, 2019, the Corporated 2018 Long-Term Incentive Compensation Plan, assuming the maximum performance goals are achieved.
 As of June 30, 2019, the Corporation believes that it is likely that the threshold performance goals will be achieved.
-Also includes 37,950 restricted stock units issued under the Twin Disc, Incorporated 2018 Long-Term Incentive Compensation Plan, which will vest on August 1, 2021 if the recipients of the restricted stock units remain employed through that date. - (2) Because performance stock awards and restricted stock units do not have an exercise price, the weighted-average exercise price does not take performance stock awards or restricted stock units into account. - (3) Includes 717,321 shares of the Corporation's common stock issuable under the Twin Disc, Incorporated 2018 Long-Term Incentive Compensation Plan and 61,354 shares issuable under the Twin Disc, Incorporated 2010 Stock Incentive Plan for Non-Employee Directors.
+As of June 30, 2019, the Corporated 2018 Long-Term Incentive Compensation Plan, assuming the maximum performance goals are achieved.
+As of June 30, 2019, the Corporated 2018 Long-Term Incentive Compensation Plan, which will vest on August 1, 2021 if the recipients of the restricted stock units remain employed through that date. - (2) Because performance stock awards and restricted stock units do not have an exercise price, the weighted-average exercise price does not take performance stock awards or restricted stock units into account. - (3) Includes 717,321 shares of the Corporation's common stock issuable under the Twin Disc, Incorporated 2018 Long-Term Incentive Compensation Plan and 61,354 shares issuable under the Twin Disc, Incorporated 2010 Stock Incentive Plan for Non-Employee Directors.
 Assumes that outstanding performance stock awards will be issued at maximum, which may not reflect the most probable outcome.
 As of June 30, 2019, the Corporation believes that it is likely that the threshold performance goals will be achieved.